 We have found from experience that a team-based approach produces significantly more useful results than can be obtained with single-Viewer staffing.
 As is the case with ordinary eyewitnesses, different Viewers will often perceive the same target from different vantage points, and their attention will be drawn to different aspects of the target based on their own unique characteristics and perceptual strengths.
 By having multiple Viewers independently addressing the same target, more detailed information can be expected compared to the work of a single Viewer.
 Additionally, meaningful patterns emerge from the work of multiple Viewers in a way that is simply not possible with the work of a single Viewer.

 The cost of a Husick Group project typically starts at a few thousand dollars, and includes a team size of at least three professional Controlled Remote Viewers and one Project Manager.
-The exact cost of your project will depend on variables such as the number of questions to be addressed and the level of detail needed, the number of Viewers to be included on the team, the length and quality of audio recordings to be analyzed for speech reversals, and the turn-around time desired.
+The exact cost of your project will depend on variables such as the number of questions to be addressed and the level of detail needed, the number of Viewers to be included on the team, and the turn-around time desired.

 Let us know what you need, and we will work with you to design a project that fits your budget.
 We will commit to a price up-front and in writing, so that you know exactly what your costs will be.
 Life is full of surprises, but the cost of your Husick Group project won’t be one of them.